Top Employee Financial Wellness Platforms — 2023

 Financial Wellness questions:

-• How often do employees engage with your platform on average?
+• On average, how frequently do employees engage with your platform?

-• How do companies evangelize this program internally?
+• How do companies promote and advocate for this program within their organization?

-• How do companies allocate budget to match employee contributions to student debt repayment, 401(k)s, etc.?
+• How do companies allocate budgets to match employee contributions for student debt repayment, 401(k)s, etc.?

-• What are the regulatory risks I need to be aware of?
+• What regulatory risks should I learn about?

-• Can you walk me through the HR/admin dashboard?
+• Can you provide a walkthrough of the HR/admin dashboard?

 Implementation